aspiers/guard-sclang/Readme.md

-# Guard::Shell
+# Guard::Sclang

-This little guard allows you to run shell commands when files are altered.
+This little guard allows you to run sclang commands when files are altered.

 ## Install